katzer/cordova-plugin-local-notifications/README.md

 2. For the future I am looking for other opportunities to support and enhance the plugin.
 That might be a crowdfunding campain or adding other core maintainers.
 Everyone with an serious interest is welcome to contact me!

 3. I am aware of the growing number of open issues and pull.
 Therefore, there's a new ticket template that can be found [here][ticket_template].
 For every new issue please add an filled template.
-That will help rwillet and me to faster response to your issue.
+That will help rwillett and me to faster response to your issue.
 If you ignore this template, we'll ignore your issue.

 Thanks for using my plugin and for your support!</br>
 Sebastián Katzer